softcover/softcover_book/chapters/softcover_markdown.md

 \noindent gets passed directly to Pygments, so any option listed on the [Pygments formatter options page](http://pygments.org/docs/formatters/) is automatically supported by Softcover.

 Because of how Softcover processes code blocks, any text immediately after code will be treated as a new paragraph.
-This isn't a problem in HTML, EPUB, or MOBI, but in PDFs new paragraphs are indented by default.
+This isn't a problem in HTML output, but in the ebook formats (EPUB, MOBI, and PDF) new paragraphs are indented by default.
 If this isn't what you want---i.e., if the code block should be considered part of the middle of a paragraph---it is necessary to prepend the \LaTeX\ command \verb+\noindent+ before the first line after the block, as follows:

 ```text
 ```ruby